mozilla/blurts-server/docs/adr/0005-feature-flags.md

 * Bad, because the "implementation" is limited to the current repo.
 In a world where we have multiple repos serving different parts of the app, there's no easy way to share

 ### Unleash (Cloud)
+* Good, because it is a centralized system with a dashboard that supports
+  * feature flag owner
+  * current flag state
+  * group feature flags
+  * change history
+  * expiration date and cleanup
-* Good, because set up is minimized
+* Good, because set up is minimal
-* Good, because it is manged so we have support when things fall apart, relatively worry-free
+* Good, because it is manged so we have support when issues occur, relatively worry-free
 * Good, because new features get added without costing us valuable engineering time
-* Bad, because we have to pay and probably sign a contract
+* Bad, because we have to pay and probably sign a contract (involving legal)
-* Bad, because we adds an additonal dependency
+* Bad, because we adds an additonal dependency.
+If Unleash goes down, it will affect our service's availability

 ### Unleash (self-hosted)
+* Good, because it is a centralized system with a dashboard that supports
+  * feature flag owner
+  * current flag state
+  * group feature flags
+  * change history
+  * expiration date and cleanup
 * Good, because we have visibility into the entire stack
 * Good, because it is more flexible, we can pick and choose what we need
 * Good, because it's open source and we can fork / modify features